rathboma/rathboma.github.com/_posts/2016-02-16-Scalding-Typesafe-Tutorial.md

 Book:

-* PACKT Publishing ‘Programming MapReduce with Scalding: A practical guide to designing, testing, and implementing complex MapReduce applications in Scala’ Book
+* PACKT Publishing *Programming MapReduce with Scalding: A practical guide to designing, testing, and implementing complex MapReduce applications in Scala*, available from [Amazon][10].

-by Antonios Chalkiopoulos: from [Amazon][10].

 [1]: https://github.com/twitter/scalding